ConnorLukan87/YOLO_JetsonNano/README.md

-# YOLO_TRT_CUDA
-YOLO with CUDA on the Jetson Nano!
+YOLO with CUDA on the Jetson Nano.

 Compile the program: sh compile.sh